foundations-fall-2016/session2/README.md

 }
 ```

-The Reviews tab is now highlighted only on the reviews page.
+The Reviews tab is now highlighted but only on the reviews page.

-Add page level classes to the other three html documents and expand the css tabs selector to allow the tabs to display highlighted as well.
+Expand the css tabs selector to allow the tabs to display highlighted as well.

 ```css
 .p-review .t-review a,